No. 6 USC defense clamps down, beats Washington State 30-14 – KION546

 AP Sports Writer

-Travis Dye rushed for 149 yards and a touchdown for the Trojans (6-0, 4-0 Pac-12), who stayed unbeaten in coach Lincoln Riley’s first season.
-USC hadn’t started a season 6-0 since 2006, near the height of coach Pete Carroll’s powerhouse era.
+Travis Dye rushed for 149 yards and a touchdown for the Trojans (6-0, 4-0 Pac-12), who hadn’t started a season with six consecutive wins since 2006, near the height of coach Pete Carroll’s powerhouse era.
+Those teams thrived on both sides of the ball, and the current Trojans are showing signs of doing the same, even if neither side is consistent yet.

+The defensive numbers were impressive in this one: USC held Washington State scoreless for the final 43 minutes, stopping the Cougars (4-2, 1-2) on seven straight drives to end the game.

+“The battle, the grind, the willingness to do the hard stuff, and the way we responded, all of it is very encouraging,” USC defensive coordinator Alex Grinch said.

 Caleb Williams went only 15 of 29 for 188 yards, but made big throws when necessary in an up-and-down performance.
 The Trojans didn’t need their quarterback to be brilliant this time, with Dye and the offensive line doing much of the damage in a workmanlike second half.